hei-synd-iiot/golang/docs/index.md

 3. See the effect of the closure by calling `nextInt` a few times.
 4. To confirm that the state is unique to that particular function, create and test a new one.

+??? output "Program output"
+    ```
+    1
+    2
+    3
+    1
+    ```

+??? important "Go closures capture variables from their surrounding context."
+    Go closures capture variables from their surrounding context, allowing you to create functions that reference and modify variables defined outside the function body.
+Closures are a powerful feature of Go that enable you to create flexible and extensible functions that can maintain state across multiple calls.

 The last feature of functions we’ll look at for now is recursion.

 ### Recursion